Madman10K/madman10k.github.io/README.md

 - Discord username: Madman10K#0345

 ## Hobbies
-I have the following hobbies and interests as my main ones:
+The following are my main hobbies and interests:
 1. Programming
 1. Language learning
 1. Economics and Business